jacques/plutus-mobile-app-api-docs/source/includes/_forex.md

 last_name | string(64)
 country   | string(2) | ISO Country Code (i.e. BD for Bangladesh)
 mobile_number | integer | MSISDN of the recipient in E164 format minus the leading +
-account_number | numeric | Account Number of the Recipient
-deposit_taker_swift | string(16) | SWIFT Code of the Deposit Taker
+destination_type | enum | bank or collection point -- note a wallet type is coming once Andre gets the specification for it. account_number | numeric | Account Number of the Recipient deposit_taker_swift | string(16) | SWIFT Code of the Deposit Taker